rledford/impinj-reader-provisioner/README.md

 # impinj-reader-provisioner

 Provisions one or more readers for a single ItemSense instance.
-This application will provision 5 readers at a time and takes approximately 3-5 minutes to complete each batch.
+This application will provision multiple readers at a time and takes approximately 2-3 minutes to complete each batch.

 ## Table of Contents